varnishcache/homepage/R1/source/faq/who.rst

 ~~~~~~~~~~~~~~~

 Ingvar works as Team Leader (read very skilled sysadmin) at Redpill-Linpro,
-but his passion is reading books and bloging about it as well as RPM
+but his passion is reading books and blogging about it, as well as RPM
 packaging.
 So every Fedora and EPEL (read RedHat and CentOS) Varnish user
 out there owe him a thanks or two.
 Once in a while, he also trawls the
-internt checking for the rate of Varnish adoption among top web sites.
+internet checking for the rate of Varnish adoption among top web sites.

 Stig Sandbeck Mathisen
 ~~~~~~~~~~~~~~~~~~~~~~

-Stig works at Redpill-Linpro and is the guy in charge of packaging Varnish for Debian, which means Ubuntu users owe him also thanks.
-Besides this he maintains vcl-mode for emacs and is generally a nice and helpful guy.
+Stig works at Redpill-Linpro and is the guy in charge of packaging Varnish for Debian, which means Ubuntu users owe him a thanks also.
+Besides this, he maintains vcl-mode for emacs and is generally a nice and helpful guy.

 Tollef Fog Heen